The Bankrate promise

 There are many types of people in varying stages of life that may benefit from life insurance.
 If you have dependents who rely on you financially, such as a spouse, kids, an elderly parent or a disabled sibling, you might be a good candidate for some form of life insurance coverage.
 Even if you do not have any financial dependents at this time, life insurance could help you pay for your end-of-life arrangements or leave money to a charitable organization.
 Additionally, buying a policy while you are still young and healthy may help you lock in a lower rate.

 How much life insurance do I need?

-Deciding how much life insurance you need depends on several personal factors.
-These may include:
+Identifying how much life insurance you need depends on several factors, including:

 - Your age

 - The ages of your spouse and children

 - Your income